polar-bear-app/polar-bear-app.github.io/docs/user/2-creating-a-non-root-user.md

 _(Replace `teddy` with the username you created [previously](#create-your-user))_

-The changes will take effect the next time you launch Polar Bear.
+The changes will take effect the next time you launch Local Desktop.